J110/Getting---Cleaning-Project/README.md

 ## Step 4

-Agains creates a list of columns names which will be cleaned.
+Again creates a list of columns names which will be cleaned.

 It then provides he description of various abbrevaitions used in column names to be more descriptive and meaningful.